 The vast majority of us have developed at least one cavity by the time we reach adulthood.
 This is simply because even the best oral hygiene routine is imperfect.
 Thankfully, when you visit us on a regular basis (twice a year is recommended), most cavities can be caught very early.
-This enables us to fill the cavity quickly and save the structural integrity of your tooth.
+This enables us to do fillings, which fill the cavity quickly and save the structural integrity of your tooth.
 Fioritto Dental strives to provide a pain-free and stress-free dental experience.
 Identifying and filling a small cavity is a relatively fast procedure.
 You’ll be in and out of the office before you know it!

 What Exactly Is a Cavity Filling?